qwertychouskie/TestOut-issues/Linux Pro.md

 - 10.1.7: `vi less /var/log/messages` should be `vi /var/log/messages`

 - 10.2.5: The shebang is `#!/bin/bash`, not `#! /bin/bash`.
 Actually, for portability, `#!/usr/bin/env bash` may be better, see <https://stackoverflow.com/a/10383546/4901968>.

+## Chapter 11

+- 11.1.2: SSL is insecure and is no longer used.
+This should be TLS.